oprb/ycbvideo/README.md

   If you provide a relative path, it is assumed that the file is located inside the dataset directory, e.g. `imagesets/train.txt`.

-If you want the frames to be shuffled for e.g. training in machine learning, just set the keyword argument to `True`.
-You can achieve the same shuffling result by setting a optionally defining a *seed*:
+If you want the frames to be shuffled for e.g. training in machine learning, just set the corresponding keyword argument to `True`.
+Optionally, you can set a *seed* to get the same shuffling result for each run:

 ```python
 # setting the seed